CommandPost/FCPCafe/docs/update-guide.md

 You can read our current recommendations below:

+**Last Updated:** 30th January 2026

 ---

 ## Summary

-**Last Updated:** 29th January 2026

 Maybe hold off on **Final Cut Pro 12.0** for now, as it's a bit buggy.
-If you do upgrade, make sure yo backup Final Cut Pro and your Library first!
+If you do upgrade, make sure you backup Final Cut Pro and your Library first!

+My suggestion would be to wait until **Final Cut Pro 12.0.1** until you update unless you REALLY need a feature that the new version has.
+Trend with care.

+FWIW - [Jumper](https://getjumper.io/?ref=fcpcafe) does a far better job with machine learning search anyway.

+I've already seen reports of corrupted projects, crashes, and general sluggishness.

-If you're on a new Mac, with **macOS 26 Tahoe** pre-installed - then **Final Cut Pro 11.2** seems like it's working well.
+If you're on a new Mac, with **macOS 26 Tahoe** pre-installed - then **Final Cut Pro 11.2** works great.

 However, if you haven't updated to **macOS 26 Tahoe** yet - if you don't NEED to update, stay on **macOS 15 Sequoia**, because Tahoe is [ugly](https://tonsky.me/blog/tahoe-icons/).